Countries of the world

 This encyclopedia has entries for each country follow a standard format with headings for Geography, People, Culture, Economy and History; there is also a brief country profile giving a range of basic facts.

-Enter your country name in the search box.
+Enter your country name in the search box eg South Korea.

 You can change the information to an easier or more advanced level by using the article reading level, found at the top of the article.

-Or from the Middle homepage look for Compare Countries to compare statistics for two countries.
+Or from the homepage look for Compare Countries and Territories to compare statistics for two countries.

-This is another EPIC resource with lots of easy to find information.
+This is another EPIC resource with lots of information about different countries.

 From the homepage select Geography.